Dr Guillem Colom-Montero

 I have delivered plenary lectures and invited talks at the Centre for Catalan Studies - Queen Mary University of London, University of Birmingham, Universitat Oberta de Catalunya, University of Strathclyde, Universitat d'Alacant, Universitat de les Illes Balears, Institut d'Estudis Catalans, Institut d'Estudis Baleàrics,

-I am a member of the Committee of the Anglo-Catalan Society (ACS) and member of the Editorial Board of the Journal of Catalan Studies (JOCS); from 2016 until 2021 I was the Reviews Editor of JOCS.
-I am also member of the Committee of the Modern Humanities Research Association (MHRA), and of the research group LiCETC – Contemporary Literature: Theoretical and Comparative Studies, based at the University of the Balearic Islands and led by Dr Margalida Pons (http://licetc.uib.cat/).
+I am a member of the Committee of the Modern Humanities Research Association (MHRA) and I was in the Committee of the Anglo-Catalan Society (ACS) between 2017 and 2022.
+I am currently a member of the Editorial Board of the Journal of Catalan Studies (JOCS) and from 2016 until 2021 I was its Reviews Editor.
+I am also a member of the research group LiCETC – Contemporary Literature: Theoretical and Comparative Studies, based at the University of the Balearic Islands and led by Dr Margalida Pons (http://licetc.uib.cat/).

 I have co-organised the following conferences and symposiums: